Thai traditional games: Makruk

 Makruk (หมากรุก) is a traditional Thai board game that is similar to chess.
 It is played on an 8x8 board with pieces that represent various military units, such as elephants, horses, and boats.
 The objective of the game is to capture the opponent's king by placing it in checkmate, just like in chess.
 Makruk is known for its complex strategy and has been played in Thailand for hundreds of years.
 It is a popular pastime among locals, especially in rural areas where it is often played in outdoor markets or on the street.
 In recent years, efforts have been made to promote Makruk as a national sport, and it has gained popularity both domestically and internationally.

 Makyek

-Makyek (หมากแยก) is a abstract strategy board game played on an 8x8 square board with 16 pieces per player, where players move their pieces like the rook in chess and attempt to capture their opponent's pieces through custodian and intervention capture.
+Makyek (หมากแยก) is an abstract strategy board game played on an 8x8 square board with 16 pieces per player, where players move their pieces like the rook in chess and attempt to capture their opponent's pieces through custodian and intervention capture.
 Unlike chess, Makyek only has one type of piece, the rook, and players can only move their pieces horizontally or vertically.